%201.jpg)

-The revolutionary DART is a three-metre-long, single-use, high-temperature alloy, hydrogen-fuelled, scramjet technology demonstrator.
+The revolutionary DART AE is an autonomous 3D-printed, hydrogen-fuelled scramjet technology demonstrator.

 Future-focused strategy